-If you sue your non-subscriber employer for damages after you have been injured at work, your employer will be motivated to try to limit any compensation you might be awarded.
-And while they are prohibited from using some defenses, the fact is they still have a range of options—and they simply will not want to pay you any more than they absolutely have to.
+If you sue your non-subscriber employer for damages after you have been injured at work in Houston, proving employer negligence will be difficult, especially when your employer will be motivated to try to limit any compensation you might be awarded.
+And while they are prohibited from using some defenses, the fact is they still have a range of options — and they simply will not want to pay you any more than they absolutely have to.

 - Incident report.
 After an accident at work, there should be an incident report for you to fill out describing what occurred.
 If there is not, you should write your own record of what happened.